 - Medical payments: This covers the cost of medical bills if you or a guest gets injured in your condo.

 What does an HO-6 insurance policy not cover?

 An HO-6 insurance policy doesn't cover any perils that are named in the policy.
 Some of the common things that you aren't covered for include flooding, earthquake damage and mold.
 The list below is some of the most common coverages not included in an HO-6 policy.

 - Damage from underground water (such as sewer backups)

 What’s the difference between homeowners insurance and condo insurance?

 The main difference between home insurance (HO-3 or HO-5 insurance) and condo insurance is that homeowners insurance covers the structure of the home, while condo insurance only protects everything inside the building.
 This is why condo insurance is often referred to as walls-in insurance.

 The condo association will most likely have what's typically called a “master insurance policy,” which covers the actual building and everything outside the walls, including common areas and the surrounding property.
 The cost of this insurance is typically split between all condo owners and is included in the condo association fees.

 While condo insurance isn't required by law, you may be required to have an HO-6 insurance policy by your condo association.
 Additionally, if you took out a mortgage for your condo, you're likely required by your lender to have condo insurance.

 Beyond any requirements, though, condo insurance is needed so that you have protection in the event of damage or a disaster.
-It protects you if you’re belongings are stolen, if they’re damaged in fire or even in the event a guest is injured in your condo.
+It protects you if you're belongings are stolen, if they're damaged in a fire, or even in the event a guest is injured in your condo.